-The central limit theorem (CLT) states that, for a large enough sample (), the distribution of the sample mean will approach normal distribution.
+The central limit theorem (CLT) states that, for a large enough sample (n), the distribution of the sample mean will approach normal distribution.
 This holds for a sample of independent random variables from any distribution with a finite standard deviation.

 import math